Shmael13/ML_Projects/Supervised_Learning/Trees/Decision_Tree/README.md

 # Diabetes Classification with Decision Trees
+## Description

+A decision tree is a non-parametric supervised learning algorithm.
+It is used in both classification and regression.
+It consists a tree structure, with a single root node, with many possible internal and leaf nodes.
+Each node can have 0, 1, or 2 children nodes.

+The purpose of each node is to split the dataset into the smallest 'pure' subset it can, by splitting according to the features.
+The outgoing branches from each node 'feed' into its child nodes.
+The leaf nodes encapsulate all the possible points within the dataset.
+However, with more complex datasets, splitting into 'pure' data is not easy.

+In order to find the optimal split points within the tree, a divide and conquer algorithm is used, which performs a greedy search for the points.
+The process of splitting is repeated recursively until all the features have been classified under certain labels.
+Depending on the complexity of the dataset, all the points may or may not be classified into pure leaf nodes.
+As a tree grows larger, the leaf nodes contain fewer and fewer points.
+This data fragmentation can lead to overfitting.
+To overcome this, sometimes pruning is applied - whereby branches splitting on features with low importance are removed.
+Another way to imporve accuracy is using ensemble methods like Boosting.

+## Implementation
-This project demonstrates a supervised learning pipeline using the Pima Indians Diabetes Dataset.
+This project demonstrates supervised learning using the Pima Indians Diabetes Dataset.
 The goal is to predict whether a patient has diabetes (`Outcome=1`) or not (`Outcome=0`) using health-related features.
 A decision tree classifier is trained on the data, and performance is evaluated with a confusion matrix and the weighted F1 score.

 ## Dataset